Proximal boosting: aggregating weak learners to minimize non-differentiable losses: Numerical analysis

 \section{Numerical analysis}

-In Section~\ref{sec:algorithm}, proximal boosting (Algorithm~\ref{alg:prox}) has been introduced in a fairly general way.
-However, following the success of gradient boosting, the empirical results presented in this section only relate to a least squares approximation of the pseudo-\replace{residues}{residuals}, with decision trees \replace{}{(implemented in Scikit-learn \citep{pedregosa_scikit-learn:_2011})} of depth at most $3$ as base learners (class $\F$) and a multiple line search.
+In Section~\ref{sec:algorithm}, proximal boosting algorithms have been introduced in a fairly general way.
+However, the empirical results presented in this section are based on an implementation (See Algorithm~\ref{alg:prox_meta}) incorporating some modifications that have made the success of gradient boosting.